rhalff/confert/README.md

 var config = require('confert')('my_config');
 ```

-This will look for the my_config files with the following extenstion:
+This will look for a `my_config` file with one of the following extensions:

  - .yml
  - .yaml